nooralamin06/EDGE_PROJECT_ECOMMERCE/README.md

 # Ecommerce Management DBMS Project

-As a part of our University Curriculum, we made this project for Database Management Systems (DBMS) - ITE1003.<br>
+As a part of our EDGE project run by Department of Computer Science and Engineering, Islamic University, Kushtia we made this project for Database Management Systems (DBMS) using Oracle. <br>
-This project contains theoretical as well as implementation in SQL.<br>
+This project contains theoretical as well as implementation in SQL and help to manage e-commerce site's buy and sell management. .<br>
-If you liked the repo do :star: it.

 ## Pre-requisite